Why Your Scale Is Lying to You (Sort Of)

 - Obese: 32% and above

-Body fat naturally increases with age, even in healthy women.
+Body fat naturally increases as you get older — even in healthy women.
 Here are more specific ranges adjusted by age group, based on data from the American Journal of Clinical Nutrition and Jackson-Pollock research:

 - Ages 20-29: 16-24% (healthy range)